 San Luis Obispo Coastal Wine Region Boasts Ten Sparkling Wine Producers

-Did you know there are over 100 sparkling wine producers on the Central Coast?
+Did you know there are over 50 sparkling wine producers in San Luis Obispo County?
 And we have 10 of them right here on the SLO Coast Wine Trail!
-Read this excerpt below, from Cali Coast Wine Country Sparkling Wine Maps:

 Another style many winemakers use is pétillant naturel, or natural bubbles, and is the oldest (and easiest) way to make sparkling wine—also called méthode ancestrale.
 Pét-nats differ from traditional Champagne production in that the wine is bottled before the fermentation is complete (so only 1 fermentation happens, partially in the bottle), no sugar or yeast is added for a second fermentation, and it’s usually unfiltered, and can be made from a multitude of grape varieties.
 It also takes a much shorter time than the traditional method, meaning more winemakers can get in on the bubbly action.
 Pét-nat’s bubbles typically don’t last as long as traditional sparkling wine, and the flavors can be all over the map, instead of the classic style and flavor profile you get from the traditional method.”